1jour1vin

 Wine rated (2014 guide) 16,5/20 (Very good wine)

-Clos du Noyer 2011, just before bottling, lacks a bit of clarity but offers extra vitality and depth, balanced by fine tannins, which will ensure it ages well.
+Clos du Noyer 2011, just before bottling, lacks a bit of clarity but offers that extra vitality and depth, framed by fine tannins, which will ensure it ages well.

 About the estate:

-The gentle, uniform slopes of the commune of Panzoult consist mainly of millarge, yellow quartz-rich sands on which Cabernet Franc produces Chinons with fewer tannins than those grown on clay-limestone soils.
-“This sunny terroir needs to be dramatized,” explains Nicolas Grosbois, who joined the family estate in 2008 after ten years as a “flying winemaker.”
-Having spent time in New Zealand and Chile, this thirty-something returned with a distaste for oak.
-He vinifies and ages his reds exclusively in tanks.
-His Clos du Noyer cuvée prioritizes the full expression of a flavorful grape, while emphasizing finesse.
-The new creation born on a limestone slab, Montet, is one of Chinon’s great reds.
+The gentle, uniform slopes of the commune of Panzoult consist mainly of “millarge”—yellow quartz-rich sands—on which Cabernet Franc produces Chinons that are less tannic than those grown on clay-limestone soils.
+“This sun-drenched terroir needs to be showcased,” explains Nicolas Grosbois, who joined the family estate in 2008 after spending ten years as a ‘flying winemaker.’
+Having spent time in New Zealand and Chile, this thirty-something returned with a strong aversion to oak.
+He ferments and ages his reds exclusively in tanks.
+His Clos du Noyer cuvée prioritizes the full expression of the grape’s flavor while emphasizing finesse.
+Montet, the new creation born on a limestone slab, is one of Chinon’s great reds.
 Nicolas Grosbois is also a managing partner at the Domaine des Hauts Baigneux (Azay-le-Rideau).

 5/5